Life at Pepperland

 Camp Layout Team

 The Camp Layout Team designs our camp's layout.
 This involves soliciting info from campers, addressing Burning Man's guidelines, creating and maintaining a barrier between public and private areas, and coordinating with neighbors regarding fire lane, fuel, and generator placement.
-The team is also responsible for the group shade structure for tent campers, including designing the structure, assigning spots to campers and overseeing its set-up on Playa, In addition, the team act as greeters, meeting campers as they arrive and getting them settled.
-They also orient Newbies to life in Pepperland, make after-dinner announcements and host an ice breaker activity on Sunday night.
+The team is also responsible for the group shade structure for tent campers, including designing the structure, assigning spots to campers and overseeing its set-up on Playa.

 Shower Maintenance Team

-The shower is cleaned each morning.
-This position requires making sure the shower stall is kept clean and supplied: no trash or belongings left in the stall, the shower pan emptied, the enclosure and tub sprayed with sanitizer, and the sanitizer spray refilled.
+The Shower Maintenance Team ensures the shower stall is kept clean and supplied: no trash or belongings left in the stall, the shower pan emptied, the enclosure and tub sprayed with sanitizer, and the sanitizer spray refilled.
 If everyone empties the tub and cleans the shower after each use, this job should take about 20 minutes.

 We’ll be making one or two ice runs a day.
 We’ll take orders and collect money every evening at dinner and make the runs in the morning.
 A run requires at least two people and involves buying the ice and delivering it to campers.
-An ice run typically takes about an hour, depending on how line length and how many orders were placed.
+An ice run typically takes about an hour, depending on line length and number of orders.

 Camp Leader

-In addition to overseeing the running of Pepperland while on the Playa, our Camp Leader, Tabias, works quietly behind the scenes taking care of all BMORG paperwork, DSG ticket and Setup Access Passes (SAPs) assignments, and on-Playa logistics such as grey-water removal and water deliveries for RVs.
+In addition to overseeing the running of Pepperland while on the Playa, our Camp Leader, Sgt.
+Pepper, works quietly behind the scenes taking care of all BMORG paperwork, DSG ticket and Setup Access Passes (SAPs) assignments, and on-Playa logistics such as grey-water removal and water deliveries for RVs.
 He procures, stores, maintains, and hauls all the camp’s gear to the Playa every year, as well as maintains the camp's books.
+He is supported by Pepperland's Town Council, a group of veteran campers.

 Events and Activities Coordinator

 The Coordinator takes the information provided by campers via the Events and Activities Form, curates a schedule and provides the info to BMORG for both the printed and electronic deadlines.
-They ensure that each event or activity is fully staffed.
-They also ensure that there are no conflicts regarding timing or resources, e.g., two scheduled at the same time that both need the sound system or a noisy one and a quiet one scheduled at the same time.
+They ensure that there are no conflicts regarding timing or resources, e.g., two scheduled at the same time that both need the sound system or a noisy one and a quiet one scheduled at the same time.
+They also facilitate volunteer recruitment for the events and activities.

 Meal Coordinator